 Individual groups of lymph glands are located in specific areas of the body.

-The area in which the lymph node swelling occurs is important as it is situated in one area or if multiple lymph node complexes are involved.
+The area where the lymph node swelling occurs is essential as it is situated in one place or if multiple lymph node complexes are involved.

 If only one lymphatic gland complex is involved, the lymphadenopathy is called “localized.”

 “Generalized lymphadenopathy” refers to the situation when inflammation is present in most areas of the lymph glands.

 When swollen lymph nodes are felt, it is essential to palpate all possible areas, to establish whether the lymphadenopathy is localized or generalized.

 This is important to understand the causes of swollen lymph nodes.